 Dr. Elizabeth Thomas works as a transplant surgeon in Gainesville, FL.
-Her areas of expertise consist of laparoscopic radical nephrectomy, liver disease, and kidney transplant.
-She is professionally affiliated with the University of Florida Health (UF Health).
-Dr. Thomas is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-Dr. Thomas attended medical school at Midwestern University.
+She has indicated that her clinical interests include laparoscopic radical nephrectomy, liver disease, and kidney transplant.
+She is affiliated with the University of Florida Health (UF Health).
+Dr. Thomas takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Thomas is a graduate of Midwestern University.

 Relevant Interests: , laparoscopic radical nephrectomy

-All Interests: Laparoscopic Radical Nephrectomy, Liver Transplant, Liver Cancer, Kidney Transplant, Liver Disease
+All Interests: Laparoscopic Radical Nephrectomy, Liver Transplant, Hepatocellular Carcinoma, Kidney Transplant, ...
+(Read more)

 Conditions / Treatments